Background Music for Video Games: Royalty-Free Music & Sounds

 Where Does Copyright Fit In?

 If you want to use a popular song that is copyrighted, you need to obtain a license to do so.
-This often involves contacting the music producer or record label directly.
-You will need to then submit a request detailing your intent for the music and that it will be used for commercial purposes.
+Here’s how to get started:

 What If I Want to Use a Famous Song in My Video Game?